joshsj/dsa/notes/time-complexity.md

 Factorial, {{#bigo}}n!{{/bigo}}.

+## Cases

+Big O can describe the perfomance of an algorithm in a best, average, and worst case.
+These cases are distrubuted on a bell curve: best and worst case are rare, average is more likely.

+The worst-case is normally considered when comparing the performance of algorithms because

+1. no assumptions can be about the problem space, and
+2. the upper bound of the function is most important at scale.

 ## Practical Considerations

 Big O isn't everything.

 ### Equal Complexities

-When two alogorthms have the same time complexity, the discarded coefficients and smaller terms come back into play.
+When two algorithms have the same time complexity, the discarded coefficients and smaller terms come back into play.

 Take a bubble and selection sort: